ThePrez/ServiceCommander-IBMi/man/sc.md

 - Query basic performance attributes of the services
 - Assistance in providing/managing log files.
 This is a best-guess only and naively assumes the service uses stdout/stderr as its logging mechanism.
 Service Commander has its own primitive logging system that works well only for certain types of services
 - Ability to define manage ad hoc services specified on the command line
+- Ability to see what ports are currently opening (have a job listening)

-## Important differences from other service management tools
+# Important differences from other service management tools
 Service Commander's design is fundamentally different from other tools that accomplish similar tasks, like init.d, supervisord, and so on.
 Namely, the functions within Service Commander are intended to work regardless of:

 - Who else may start or stop the service
 - What other tools may be used to start or stop the service.
 For instance, Service Commander may start/stop an IBM i host server, but so could the `STRHOSTSVR`/`ENDHOSTSVR` CL commands.
 - Whether the service runs in the initially spawned job or a secondary job